Walk Softly, Stranger: Plot

-When a man calling himself Chris Hale arrives at the doorstep of her Ashton, Ohio house, asking to see his childhood home, widow Mrs. Brentman gladly invites him in.
-The unemployed Chris then accepts Mrs. Brentman's offer of a room and takes a job in the shipping department of the Corelli shoe factory.
+When Chris Hale arrives at the doorstep of his childhood Ohio home, the current resident, widow Mrs. Brentman, invites him to enter.
+Chris, who is unemployed, accepts Mrs. Brentman's offer of a room and takes a job in the shipping department of the Corelli shoe factory.
 One night, Chris wanders into the Ashton country club and meets Elaine Corelli, his boss's beautiful but paralyzed daughter.
 Speaking of the days when he used to deliver newspapers to her door and adored her from afar, Chris amuses and fascinates the once-vibrant Elaine.
 The next day, Chris is called in to see Elaine's father A. J., who tells him that Elaine was so taken with him that she asked that he be given a better job in sales.
 Chris declines the offer, but assures Corelli, who is devoted to his daughter, that he will explain his decision to Elaine.
 As promised, Chris, a confessed gambler and drifter, shows up at the Corelli home to talk with Elaine.
 Although Chris's explanations are vague, his self-deprecating humor relaxes Elaine, who is finally able to joke about the skiing accident that left her paralyzed.

 The next morning, Chris flies to another city for a rendezvous with petty criminal Whitey Lake, who calls him "Steve."
 Chris and Whitey then rob gambling house owner Bowen of $200,000 in cash, knowing that the crime will never be reported.
 After splitting the money and advising Whitey to "disappear," Chris returns to Ashton and accepts an invitation for a double date from co-worker Ray Healy.
 When he then runs into Elaine, however, Chris breaks the date and takes the reluctant heiress to a working class nightclub.
-Chris's jilted date, Gwen, is also at the club and denounces him in front of Elaine.
+Chris' jilted date, Gwen, is also at the club and denounces him in front of Elaine.
 Although Chris wins a joking bet with Elaine that he can get Gwen to dance with him, Elaine grows despondent watching her would-be rival dance.
 Sure that Chris will come to resent her paralysis, Elaine leaves suddenly for Florida.
 When she returns at Christmas, however, Chris resumes his pursuit, and by New Year's Eve, the two are deeply in love.
-Chris's newfound happiness is short-lived, however, as Whitey shows up, broke and scared.
+Chris' newfound happiness is short-lived, however, as Whitey shows up, broke and scared.
 Chris insists that Whitey, who is being chased by Bowen, stay locked up in Mrs. Brentman's house until he can figure out an escape plan.
-Whitey's nerves are soon frayed, and he begins tearing apart Chris's room in search of Chris's share of Bowen's money.
+Whitey's nerves are soon frayed, and he begins tearing apart Chris' room in search of Chris' share of Bowen's money.